Ultimate Report on People Who Visited Every Country in the World

 The concept of ‘difficult country’ has changed a lot over time as well.
 In the first years, we find last countries such as Bhutan, or Albania or Bosnia and Herzegovina.
 None of these can be classified as ‘difficult’ to visit nowadays.

 Central African Republic gets 5 mentions as last.
-Tied with 9 people each, Eritrea and Equatorial Guinea transcend time and are left last by quite a number of travellers across the decades.
+Eritrea with 9 and Equatorial Guinea with 10 transcend time and are left last by quite a number of travellers across the decades.
 Presumably, this is because of their complex visa policies.
 Distant Nauru gets 12 people given its general obscurity.
-Perhaps surprisingly, complex African countries to visit such as DR Congo, previously hard Angola, Sudan or Niger rarely feature.
+Perhaps surprisingly, complex African countries to visit such as DR Congo, previously hard Angola, Sudan or Niger rarely featured in the past.

-One of the ‘older’ popular last countries is Iraq, where we have 13 claims.
-This was a frequent last country in the 1990s and until around 2017, but hasn’t ‘scored’ lately.
+One of the ‘older’ popular last countries is Iraq, where we now have 14 claims.
+This was a frequent last country in the 1990s and until around 2017, but hasn’t ‘scored’ much lately.
 Likewise, Saudi Arabia with its notoriously hard to get visa until its recent change of policy gets a total of 15 claims.

 Afghanistan has been hard to get to since the late 1970s.
-Unsurprisingly, it has 13 UN Masters who celebrated their achievement there as early as 2001 and as recently as 2023.
+Unsurprisingly, it has 20 UN Masters who celebrated their achievement there as early as 2001 and as recently as this year.

 A few people have opted for ‘middle of the road’ countries as last, but these are the minority.
 Countries include Cuba, Guinea-Bissau, Laos, Madagascar, Palau, Samoa or Tonga.